jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 In Chapter 1, we built a player with movement and animation, however **everything was hardcoded and tightly coupled**.

-Looking back at our `player.rs` from Chapter 1, every character property was baked directly into the code:

 ```rust
 // Pseudo code warning, don't use
 // From Chapter 1 player.rs - Everything is hardcoded!